381 Comments

 "Why not?"
 Because it will be a waste of time and your "scorched earth" won't work.
 Ever driven around in the rural and exurb west or midwest and have your AM radio on?
 What you hear is likely a station owned by far right wing Sinclair Broadcasting or far right wing Salem Broadcasting.
 Same for down south.
 Add to that all the other mis-information coming from Fox and elsewhere in the far right blogosphere, including You Tube influencers being paid by front groups for Putin.

 A currently bad Republican party is just a symptom of, and distraction from, the real evil that exists below the surface and which must be rooted out to the extent possible.
-The bigotry and rampart sexism will still be there despite what you might think of the Republican Party.
+The bigotry and rampant sexism will still be there despite what you might think of the Republican Party.
 Rooting it out won't be easy.
 Buckley and Goldwater tried hard to purge the Birchers & white sheet lovers out of the conservative movement.
 Never fully worked.

 Meanwhile, the progressives sit in their urban towers and ponder how they can be more woke.
 The Dems haven't bothered much to create their own alternatives to the far right blogosphere.
 So, it was a big surprise and cause for pious hand-wringing when the Trumpers come for the likes of Harvard and Columbia; and for corporate diversity programs.
 Another big surprise when Hegseth starting purging out generals & admirals who were female or POC.
 Hopefully you're beginning to see a trend here.